When does MAML Work the Best? An Empirical Study on Model-Agnostic Meta-Learning in NLP Applications

 \subsection{Impact of Data Quantity and Task Similarity on the performance of MAML}

 To answer RQ3, we conduct experiments on different data quantity and task similarity settings.
-We compare two baselines with \textbf{MAML} : \textbf{Transformer/CNN}, which pre-trains the base model (Transformer/CNN) on the meta-training set and evaluate directly on the meta-testing set, and \textbf{Transformer/CNN-F}, which fine-tunes \textbf{Transformer/CNN} on each meta-testing task.
+We compare two baselines with \textbf{MAML} : \textbf{Transformer/CNN}, which pre-trains the base model (Transformer/CNN) on the meta-training set and evaluates directly on the meta-testing set, and \textbf{Transformer/CNN-F}, which fine-tunes \textbf{Transformer/CNN} on each meta-testing task.

 \textbf{Data Quantity.} In {\tt Persona}, we evaluate \textbf{Transformer/CNN}, \textbf{Transformer/CNN-F} and \textbf{MAML} on 3 data quantity settings: 50/100/120-shot (each task has 50, 100, 120 utterances on average).
 In {\tt Weibo}, {\tt FewRel} and {\tt Amazon}, the settings are 500/1000/1500-shot, 3/4/5-shot and 3/4/5-shot respectively (Table \ref{tab:overall}).
 When the data quantity is small, the advantage of MAML is more significant.
-In {\tt Persona}, the C Score and BLEU of \textbf{MAML} outperforms baselines on 50-shot and 100-shot settings, but on 120-shot setting, the BLEU of \textbf{MAML} is lower than \textbf{Transformer-F}.
+In {\tt Persona}, the C Score and BLEU of \textbf{MAML} outperform baselines on 50-shot and 100-shot settings, but on 120-shot setting, the BLEU of \textbf{MAML} is lower than \textbf{Transformer-F}.
 In {\tt Weibo}, {\tt FewRel} and {\tt Amazon}, the percentages that \textbf{MAML} outperforms the baselines by also decrease as the data quantity increasing.
 This finding is in line with the mechanism of MAML.
-MAML finds a sensitive parameter initialization that can adapt with few data samples~\cite{maml}, which is different from the fine-tuning baselines.
+MAML finds a sensitive parameter initialization that can adapt with few data samples~\cite{maml}.
 When there are enough data samples, fine-tuning also performs well, so BLEU of \textbf{Transformer-F} in {\tt Persona} on 120-shot setting is even better.